Code-Institute-Submissions/bazmac81-placro_MarResub/README.md

     - **Issue**: The 'Go Back' button returned a 404 error when used to go back and re-enter / amend any stats.
 This same issue affected any code that made a page reference for checking the current page or loading the next page in a number of areas.
     - **Fix**: Correct the `window.location.assign` function to ensure it copes with various types of deployment.

+- Menu navigation for updating stats
+    - **Issue**: 'Your stats' section does not show labels to correcly identify content to signpost meaning to user
+    - **Fix**: Reintroduced labels to forms to allow for simple direction for users as well as simpler accessibilty

+- Recipe names not obviously an interactive object
+    - **Issue**: The recipe cards making up the meal planning selection are not obviously interactive outside of the Add / Remove buttons
+    - **Fix**: Applied link colouring and hover styling to them to help signpost they are interact.

 ### Known Issues
 Below is a list of known bugs that are either not able to be resolved at this time due or are outside the scope of this project.
 They will be factored into the development of future releases to have them resolved.